-Through fun, friendship and faith we learn and grow.
+Through faith, friendship and fun we learn and grow.

 It is with great pride that I welcome you to Defford-cum-Besford Church of England First School.
 We are a Church school, with a distinctive Christian character.
 We aim to provide a strong educational, moral and spiritual framework in which all children can grow, develop and achieve their full potential.
 Our website is an important platform, allowing us to share our school with you as well as provide all the latest statutory guidance required by the government.
 We hope that our website will give you an insight into what a wonderful school we are.